Kingspan Kooltherm Phenolic Insulation Board

 Benefits of Using Phenolic Insulation

-• High thermal efficiency with minimal material thickness.
+• High thermal efficiency With minimal material thickness.

-• Fire resistance: withstands high temperatures, limited smoke production.
+• Fire resistance: Withstands high temperatures, limited smoke production.

-• Moisture-resistant: suitable for damp environments.
+• Moisture-resistant: Suitable for damp environments.

-• Durable: maintains shape and effectiveness over time.
+• Durable: Maintains shape and effectiveness over time.

-• Environmentally conscious: often includes recycled content and aligns with sustainable building practices.
+• Environmentally conscious: Often includes recycled content and aligns with sustainable building practices.

 Where Can I Install Kingspan Kooltherm Insulation?